 The causes for go-arounds are recorded by controllers in the ATC tower and provide an insight into the operational situations causing them to happen.
-The top three reasons in Figure 13 (left) are runway occupancy, weather and unstable approach.
+The top three reasons in Figure 13 (left) are runway occupancy, unstable approach and weather.
 As an occupied runway may be caused by a range of conditions, the root causes are further broken down in Figure 13 (right).

-GO-AROUND MAIN CAUSES CAU

-CAUSES OF RUNWAY OCCUPANCY
+GO-AROUND MAIN CAUSES CAUSES OF RUNWAY OCCUPANCY